War on terror

-During the 2020s, the war on terror has decreased in volume and intensity following the closure of the wars in Iraq (2011, with residual operations until 2021) and Afghanistan (complete withdrawal in 2021).
-This shift represents a transition from large-scale military interventions—with hundreds of thousands of troops, ground invasions, and prolonged occupations—to a more surgical, hybrid, and sustainable approach centered on intelligence, selective strikes, and regional alliances.
-For their part, the U.S. and NATO prioritize cyber defense, online counter-narratives, and cooperation with allies, which reduces media "noise" and their own casualties.
-On July 31, 2022, Ayman al-Zawahiri, Osama bin Laden's key successor, was killed in a US drone strike in Kabul, Afghanistan, marking the end of decades of centralized leadership in al-Qaeda.
-As of 2025, various global operations in the campaign are ongoing, including a U.S. military intervention in Somalia.
-Meanwhile, in 2025, airstrikes continue in Yemen.
 According to the Costs of War Project, the post-9/11 wars of the campaign have displaced 38 million people, the second largest number of forced displacements of any conflict since 1900, and caused more than 4.5 million deaths (direct and indirect) in Afghanistan, Iraq, Libya, Pakistan, Somalia, Syria and Yemen.
-They also estimate that it has cost the U.S. Treasury over $8 trillion.
+They also estimate that it has cost the US Treasury over $8 trillion.

 While support for the "war on terror" was high among the American public during its initial years, it had become deeply unpopular by the late 2000s.
 Controversy over the war has focused on its morality, casualties, and continuity, with critics questioning government measures that infringed civil liberties and human rights.
 Critics have notably described the Patriot Act as "Orwellian" due to its substantial expansion of the federal government's surveillance powers.
-Controversial practices of coalition forces have been condemned, including drone warfare, surveillance, torture, extraordinary rendition and various war crimes.
+Controversial practices of coalition forces have been condemned, including drone warfare, surveillance, torture, extraordinary rendition, and various war crimes.
 The participating governments have been criticized for implementing authoritarian measures, repressing minorities, fomenting Islamophobia globally, and causing negative impacts to health and environment.
 Security analysts assert that there is no military solution to the conflict, pointing out that terrorism is not an identifiable enemy, and have emphasized the importance of negotiations and political solutions to resolve the underlying roots of the crises.

+Starting in 2025, Operation Southern Spear emerged as an extension of the war on terror adapted to combat narcoterrorism in Latin America, with the US government utilizing the same legal frameworks established in 2001 to justify the use of lethal force.
+Some analysts have identified this new approach as a hybridization of the war on terror and the war on drugs.